Worried that you might be at risk for HIV?Call our (Pre-Exposure Prophylaxis) Navigator, AKeem, today! 216-957-PreP (7737). Or text 216-714-2223.

 Taking Truvada once a day will help prevent HIV.
 Only a doctor can prescribe PrEP.
 Your blood also has to be tested periodically while on Truvada to make sure that your kidneys and liver are functioning normally.
-Continued condom use is strongly recommended, as PrEP does not offer protection against other sexually transmitted infections, like syphilis or chlamydia.
+Continued condom use when appropriate is strongly recommended, as PrEP does not offer protection against other sexually transmitted infections, like syphilis or chlamydia.

 Is PrEP right for me?

 Truvada reduces the risk of HIV infection from unprotected sex.
 PrEP works in men, women, and Trans individuals.
 It can also help relieve the anxiety from sexual relationships between someone who is HIV positive and someone who is HIV negative.
 Ask our PrEP Navigator or your health care provider if you have additional questions on how PrEP will work for you.

 How long do I have to be on PrEP for it to be effective?

 PrEP can take between 7 to 21 days of daily use to be fully effective depending on the type of sex or other risk behaviors a person engages in.
 PrEP must be taken every day to be fully effective.

 PrEP is generally very safe and well-tolerated.
 Most people on PrEP report experiencing no side effects.
 Some, however, have reported side effects.
 Those side effects are listed below and ordered from most to least common: